-We actively monitor and evaluate changes in third-party models and, as needed, calibrate the catastrophe risk model estimates delivered via our own proprietary modeling processes.
-We consider catastrophe model stochastic loss estimates, historical loss experience, loss trend projections, lessons learned from recent events, underwriting practices, market share analyses, external scientific analyses and other factors, including non-modeled losses, to refine our proprietary view of catastrophe risk.
-As new information and techniques emerge, we continually update our proprietary models, which are an integral part of our Enterprise Risk Management (ERM) process and support our long-term financial strategies and objectives.

-The table below sets forth the probabilities that estimated losses, comprising claims and allocated claim adjustment expenses (but excluding unallocated claim adjustment expenses), from a single event occurring in a one-year timeframe will equal or exceed the indicated loss amounts (expressed in dollars, net of tax, and as a percentage of the Company's common equity), based on the proprietary and third-party computer models utilized by the Company at December 31, 2018.
-For example, on the basis described below the table, the Company estimates that there is a one percent chance that the Company's loss from a single U.S. and Canadian hurricane in a one-year timeframe would equal or exceed \$1.6 billion, or 7% of the Company's common equity at December 31, 2018.
+We actively monitor and evaluate changes in third-party models and, when necessary, calibrate the catastrophe risk model estimates delivered via our own proprietary modeling processes.
+We consider historical loss experience, recent events, underwriting practices, market share analyses, external scientific analyses and various other factors, including non-modeled losses, to refine our proprietary view of catastrophe risk.
+These proprietary models are updated regularly as new information and techniques emerge.
+The table below sets forth the probabilities that estimated losses, comprising claims and allocated claim adjustment expenses (but excluding unallocated claim adjustment expenses), from a single event occurring in a one-year timeframe will equal or exceed the indicated loss amounts (expressed in dollars, net of tax, and as a percentage of the Company's common equity), based on the proprietary and third-party computer models utilized by the Company at December 31, 2019.
+For example, on the basis described below the table, the Company estimates that there is a one percent chance that the Company's loss from a single U.S. and Canadian hurricane in a one-year timeframe would equal or exceed \$1.6 billion, or 7% of the Company's common equity at December 31, 2019.

-DOI LARS (IN BILLIONS) PERCENTAGE OF COMMON EC
+DOI LLARS (IN BILLIONS) PERCENTAGE OF COMMON EQUIT

-LIKELIHOOD OF EXCEEDANCE SINGLE U.S. AND CANADIAN HURRICANE SINGLE U.S. AND CANADIAN EARTHQUAKE SINGLE U.S. AND CANADIAN HURRICANE SINGLE U.S. AND CANADIAN EARTHQUAKE
+LIKELIHOOD OF EXCEEDANCE 1 SINGLE U.S. AND CANADIAN HURRICANE SINGLE U.S. AND CANADIAN EARTHQUAKE SINGLE U.S. AND CANADIAN HURRICANE SINGLE U.S. AND CANADIAN EARTHQUAKE

-2.0% (1-in-50) \$1.2 \$0.5 5% 2%
+2.0% (1-in-50) \$1.3 \$0.5 5% 2%

 1.0% (1-in-100) \$1.6 \$0.7 7% 3%

 0.4% (1-in-250) \$2.2 \$1.2 9% 5%

-0.1% (1-in-1,000) \$4.6 \$1.8 20% 8%
+0.1% (1-in-1,000) \$4.9 \$1.9 21% 8%

-An event that has, for example, a 2% likelihood of exceedance is sometimes described as a "1-in-50 year event."
+1An event that has, for example, a 2% likelihood of exceedance is sometimes described as a "1-in-50 year event."
 As noted above, however, the probabilities in the table represent the likelihood of losses from a single event equaling or exceeding the indicated threshold loss amount in a one-year timeframe, not over a multi-year timeframe.
 Also, because the probabilities relate to a single event, the probabilities do not address the likelihood of more than one event occurring in a particular period, and, therefore, the amounts do not address potential aggregate catastrophe losses occurring in a one-year timeframe.

-The percentage of common equity is calculated by dividing (a) indicated loss amounts in dollars by (b) total common equity excluding net unrealized investment gains and losses, net of taxes, included in shareholders' equity.
+2The percentage of common equity is calculated by dividing (a) indicated loss amounts in dollars by (b) total common equity excluding net unrealized investment gains and losses, net of taxes, included in shareholders' equity.
 Net unrealized investment gains and losses can be significantly impacted by both discretionary and other economic factors and are not necessarily indicative of operating trends.
 Accordingly, the Company's management uses the percentage of common equity calculated on this basis as a metric to evaluate the potential impact of a single hurricane or single earthquake on the Company's financial position for purposes of making underwriting and reinsurance decisions.